Our proposed merger with Australian Mutual Bank Limited

 Why merge now?

-In the past two decades, both Teachers Mutual Bank Limited and Australian Mutual Bank Ltd have actively participated in mutual banking sector consolidation, which has seen the number of mutual banks reduce from around 185 in 2004 to around 50 in 2025.
-In the past three years, consolidation has accelerated, with eight of the largest mutual banks merging or announcing intentions to merge.
+In the past two decades, both Teachers Mutual Bank Limited and Australian Mutual Bank Ltd have actively participated in mutual banking sector consolidation, which has seen the number of mutual banks reduce significantly.

 The banking sector is moving at pace and consolidation has been driven by a number of factors including rapid evolution in technology, increased regulation and compliance requirements, increasing cyber security threats, and customers expecting higher levels of service and a modern digital experience.